Hip, friendly Porto is a foodie's paradise boasting pretty tile-clad buildings, superb cafés and restaurants, and a plethora of interesting sights.

-I couldn't very well go to Porto without visiting one of the many port houses that dot the hillside of neighbouring Vila Nova de Gaia, which is how we found ourselves late one afternoon touring the cellars at Taylor's, one of the oldest port merchants in the region.
-Taylor's dates back to 1692 when an...
-Continue Reading →
+I couldn't go to Porto without visiting one of the many port houses that dot the hillside of neighbouring Vila Nova de Gaia, so I took a tour of Taylor's, one of the oldest port merchants in the region.

 Porto and Vila Nova de Gaia: Sé Catedral and Mosteiro da Serra do Pilar